chmartin/chmartin.github.io/_posts/2019-04-01-EPL-NN-to-Classify-FitBit-days.md

 #### Explore the data

 After downloading the data I did some basic data exploration.
-My data contained information starting in 2014-08-29 though 2019-03-26.
-There were some missing days (_and months, those bands break so easy!_) but overall a great dataset with more than 1200 days after cleaning.
-Unlike by last project, I am sure that I have enough data.
+My data contained information starting on 2014-08-29 through 2019-03-26.
+There were some missing days (_and months... those bands break so easy!_) but overall a great dataset with more than 1200 days, after cleaning.
+Unlike my last project, I am sure that I have enough data.
 Most is organized by date, but some is as granular as minute by minute.

  I found that the variables I wanted to look into the most were:

-1. **Total Steps in a day** FitBit keeps it's records in GMT, so this is the sum of steps per day in GMT.
+1. **Total Steps in a day:** FitBit keeps its records in GMT, so this is the sum of steps per day in GMT.
 I could have tried to convert this to local times but that gets tricky.
-I have lived on Europe and the US during this timeframe, so it gets a bit harry (_even before considering Daylight Savings_).
+I lived in Europe and the US during this timeframe, so it gets a bit difficult (_even before considering Daylight Savings_).
 I also cut away days without at least 1500 steps.
 ![Steps](/assets/images/Steps.png)

-2. **Minutes Asleep** I chose to keep only two sleep variables, minutes asleep is the time in minutes that the tracker recorded I was sleeping.
+2. **Minutes Asleep:** I chose to keep only two sleep variables, minutes asleep is the time in minutes that the tracker recorded I was sleeping.
 'Time in bed' and 'sleep duration' were almost completely correlated with sleeping minutes so I chose to use one variable and drop the others.
-I also dropped days where the logged minutes asleep was less than 200 minutes.
+I also dropped days where the logged minutes asleep were less than 200 minutes.
 ![Sleep](/assets/images/minutesAsleep.png)

-3. **Minutes Awake** This is the second sleep variable.
+3. **Minutes Awake:** This is the second sleep variable.
 This clearly does not contain as much information as the two above, but is a measure of the minutes 'tossing and turning'.
 Interesting and easy to include.

-4. **Sedentary, lightly active, moderately active, and very active minutes** The next group of variables are derived from the heart-rate data that the tracker collects.
+4. **Sedentary, lightly active, moderately active, and very active minutes:** The next group of variables are derived from the heart-rate data that the tracker collects.
 The FitBit webpage actually describes these really well [here](https://help.fitbit.com/articles/en_US/Help_article/1379/?l=en_US&c=Topics%3ADashboard&fs=Search&pn=1).

-To create the target variable for training and validation I converted the date string with each measurement into a boolean True or False for weekends.
+To create the target variable for training and validation, I converted the date string with each measurement into a boolean True or False for weekends.

 #### Prepare the data

 Similar to the last project, I decided to use the QuantileTransformer for scaling and normalization.
 I also tried StandardScaler, and saw similar performance.
-I did run my NN model on the dataset before standardization and got a accuracy of about 50%.
+I did run my NN model on the dataset before standardization and got an accuracy of about 50%.

 For analysis of the learning curves and F1-scores, I did a train/test split of 80/20%.
-While for the K-Fold validation, I used the full dataset and used the mean accuracy to measure performance.
+While for the K-Fold validation, I used the mean of the accuracy to measure performance.

 ### Train the Neural Net

 All of this discussion can be seen in the jupyter notebooks included in the GitHub repository.
-I did not do a full tuning of all hyperperameters, the full grid search option seemed a bit overkill for this small project.
+I did not do a full tuning of all hyperperameters, the full grid search option seemed a bit of an overkill for this small project.

 I followed this great [post](https://machinelearningmastery.com/binary-classification-tutorial-with-the-keras-deep-learning-library/) which gives some great pointers for finding the basic structure of a binary classifier.
 I made a few basic structures, and made some learning curves with the early stop and history plotting modified from a TensorFlow [tutorial](https://www.tensorflow.org/tutorials/keras/basic_regression).